 On a year to year basis, between 10% and 30% of patients on insulin therapy suffer severe hypoglycemia requiring external assistance.
 Current treatment modalities include oral glucose (which may be poorly tolerated in the unconscious patient), intramuscular glucagon and intravenous dextrose.
 The later two options require injections of the medications and are difficult skills for family members to master.
 Therefore, emergency medical services (EMS) are frequently contacted to respond to these patients and to administer appropriate therapies to increase the patient’s blood sugar.
 If it were possible to administer glucagon intranasally without the need for an injection, family members could resuscitate their diabetic relatives much more easily and EMS calls would decrease.
 This treatment option would also be attractive to the EMS workers themselves – reducing the risk of a needle stick in a patient population that is often confused and combative.

 A moderate amount of literature exists demonstrating that intranasal glucagon is effective in treating hypoglycemia.
 Most of this literature suggests that nasal glucagon is optimally absorbed if mixed with a surfactant additive (such as sodium glycocholate rather than the sterile water diluent that comes with the package) to enhance absorption.
-The literature is also fairly clear in showing that intramuscular or subcutaneous glucagon leads to more rapid rises in blood glucose with longer effect.[3, 4] Pontiroli and colleagues have published the majority of data on this topic.[4-7] Other authors have also confirmed the effectiveness of IN glucagon when mixed with absorptive enhancers.[8, 9, 13]
+The literature is also fairly clear in showing that intramuscular or subcutaneous glucagon leads to more rapid rises in blood glucose with longer effect.[3, 4] Pontiroli and colleagues have published the majority of data on this topic.[4-7,18] Boido et al published a meta-analysis evaluating the efficacy of glucagon versus dextrose for raising blood sugar in hypoglycemic patients and comparing glucagon given IV versus IN for the treatment of hypoglycemia.
+They conclude that the ineffectiveness of glucagon is infrequent, not different from dextrose; in addition, intranasal and injected glucagon are similarly effective.
+In the case of failure, a second dose can be administered.
+Other authors have also confirmed the effectiveness of IN glucagon when mixed with absorptive enhancers.[8, 9, 13, 17]

 2012 - The first EMS study was published in the fall of 2012 describing the use of intranasal glucagon in the EMS setting.
 This article describes a case of a woman who was unconscious and had a blood sugar of 21.
 After 3 failed attempts they administered 1 mg of IN glucagon and she aroused fairly quickly.
 Repeat blood sugar as 116.
 Though this is really the first published EMS case describing successful use in IN glucagon, the authors provide an in-depth review of the other literature relating to intranasal and intramuscular glucagon.
 They conclude that the drug is effective intranasally but considerable more expensive than IV glucose.
 However in a setting such as BLS response or rural EMS response the benefits of IN glucagon in the hands of a BLS provider probably far outweigh the additional costs of accessing ALS care.
 Furthermore they provide evidence that the lay public would appreciate a nasal glucagon kit were it available – again justifying the cost to allow families to treat hypoglycemic spells.